complexbrains/Deep-Learning-in-Neuroimaging/README.md

 [Veira et al., 2019](https://academic.oup.com/schizophreniabulletin/advance-article/doi/10.1093/schbul/sby189/5365736) Using Machine Learning and Structural Neuroimaging to Detect First Episode Psychosis: Reconsidering the Evidence

-[Abaham et al., 2014](https://www.frontiersin.org/articles/10.3389/fninf.2014.00014/full)Machine learning for neuroimaging with scikit-learn
+[Abaham et al., 2014](https://www.frontiersin.org/articles/10.3389/fninf.2014.00014/full) Machine learning for neuroimaging with scikit-learn

 [Ven et al., 2018](https://www.frontiersin.org/articles/10.3389/fninf.2018.00023/full) Deep Learning Methods to Process fMRI Data and Their Application in the Diagnosis of Cognitive Impairment: A Brief Overview and Our Opinion